We meet the Bilton siblings and establish a bit of background

 “Not until Father dies.”
 Malcolm shook his head ruefully.

 Isabelle wrinkled her nose in displeasure at the thought of Father dying.
 “Let’s not hurry that day along.
-It will come in time, I suppose, but at least you’ll have a purpose.
+I suppose it will come in time, but at least you’ll have a purpose.
 And Hy, he gets to have adventures in space.”

 “That’s just it.”
 Making the pouty face once more, Isabelle continued, “ever since the Edicts declared women unfit for the Priesthood, we’re condemned to spend our lives in convents, serving no one.”